 Next, you have to select the cryptocurrency that you want to store and click on “Receive” which is on the top of your display.
 At this point, you’ll receive a one-of-a-kind wallet address for the digital currency that you want to store.
 Copy and paste the address in the wallet where the digital currency is stored at the moment, and transfer the assets into your device.

-How to Sell Cryptocurrency from Trezor
+How to Sell Crypto from Trezor Wallet

 You’re only five steps away from sending Bitcoin or other altcoins from your Trezor wallet to anyone around the world: